Integrative Methods for Post-Selection Inference Under Convex Constraints: Introduction

+Any meaningful statistical problem consists of a model and a set of matching parameters for which decisions are required.
+In the classical, ``textbook" paradigm, the model and this set of target parameters are assumed to be chosen independently of the data subsequently used for statistical inference (e.g., estimating the parameters).
+In practice, however, more often than not, data analysts examine some aspect of the data before deciding on a model and/or the target parameters.
+For example, in fitting a simple regression model, a plot of the data might help the analyst decide whether to model the relationship between the response and the explanatory variable as linear or nonlinear; in fitting linear regression, one might decide to discard variables with large p-values and re-fit the smaller model before reporting any findings; and in multiple hypothesis testing, the analyst might be tempted to report confidence intervals only for rejected nulls.

-The problem of correcting for selection effect is not new, and has been formulated in various ways and with different goals in many previous works.
-Correspondingly, different approaches to adjusting inference for selection have been suggested, typically with the intention of constructing statistical procedures that have the same (or approximately the same) desirable properties as in the non-selective case.
-This includes bias-reducing methods based on an extended definition of Uniform Minimum-Variance Unbiased estimation \citep{robbins1988uv, cohen1989two}, Bayesian approaches \citep{efron2011tweedie} and bootstrapping \citep{simon2013estimating}; as well as methods that work by performing simultaneous inference \citep{berk2013valid}.
+Of course, ignoring such form of adaptivity in choosing the model and/or the target parameters, may result in the loss of inferential guarantees and lead to flawed conclusions.
+Still, most would agree that instructing the analyst to avoid such exploration of the data altogether, is not only impractical, but also not recommended.
+This realization on the one hand, and a serious concern about a replication problem in science on the other hand, have elicited an effort in the statistical community to develop tools for {\it selective inference}.
+In general, such tools allow to take into account the fact that the same data used to select target parameters, is used when providing inference, thus attempting to restore validity of inference following selection.
+This includes bias-reducing methods based on an extended definition of Uniform Minimum-Variance Unbiased estimation \citep{robbins1988uv}, Bayesian approaches \citep{efron2011tweedie} and bootstrapping \citep{simon2013estimating}; as well as methods that work by performing simultaneous inference \citep{berk2013valid}.
 Recently, tools from information theory \citep{russo2015controlling} and Differential Privacy \citep{dwork2014preserving, dwork2015generalization} have also been proposed to quantify and control the effect of selection.